wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "I want to be in the arena.
-I want to be brave with my life.
-And when we make the choice to dare greatly, we sign up to get our asses kicked.
-We can choose courage or we can choose comfort, but we can't have both.
-Not at the same time."
+💬 Quote of the Day: "Life will always get busy, make time to do the things you love."
 <!-- end quote -->